 Qualifications: BA (Hons) Speech Pathology and Therapy, Manchester, UK ; MA (Latin American Studies) Chicago, USA.

-I am primarily a qualitative researcher, with a specific interest in ethnography and its application to mixed methods studies.I work in applied health service research that seeks to make research findings accessible to patients and practitioners and inform practice.
+I am primarily a qualitative researcher, with a specific interest in ethnography and its application to mixed methods studies.I work in applied health service research that seeks to involve patients and practitioners in research design, make research findings accessible to them and inform practice.